thepadguy/Cell-Discerning/README.md

 * tqdm
 * random (comes with python)
 * seaborn
+### Usage notice
+If you use RMA.py results in a publication please cite both the forementioned paper and this GitHub repository.

 ## How to use
 Make sure that you have all the necessary python modules already installed and then simply follow the on-screen instructions.